develodesign/magento-extension-cloudinary-option/README.md

 - [Configuration](#markdown-header-configuration)
 - [Links](#markdown-header-links)

 ## Main Functionalities

-Adds new product option that uses Cloudinary to upload image.
+This module adds a new product option for Cloudinary image uploads, site visitors can upload images to Cloudinary storage, or select images from a range of Social networks.

-## Installation
+## Installation via Composer

-- in production please use the `--keep-generated` option

-### Composer

-* Place an order for the module through Develo Design Magento Marketplace.
+    composer require develodesign/module-cloudinaryimageproductoption

 * Open a terminal and run the following command in your Magento directory
 ```
 composer require develodesign/module-cloudinaryimageproductoption